-For those who have never played the game, it’s probably very difficult to imagine.
+For those who have never played the game, it may be somewhat difficult to imagine.
 I don’t blame you.
-I had no idea what to make of it either when my brother first told me about it.
-To provide a bit of context, here is a brief summary of Persona 5’s story.
+I had no idea what to make of the game either when my brother first introduced me to it.
+To provide a bit of context, here is a brief summary of Persona 5’s plot.
 While there will be no spoilers for late-game events, some early-to-mid-game content will be discussed.
 Persona 5 puts you in the shoes of a high school student in modern day Japan.
-On his way home one night, your character witnesses a woman being abused and tries to help her.
-The man abusing her turns out to be someone with political leverage.
-Using his connections, he is able to have your character falsely charged with assaulting him.
-Bearing the weight of a criminal record, your character transfers to a new school in Tokyo and lives under the custody of a family friend in the attic of his café.
+On his way home one night, your character witnesses a woman being assaulted and tries to help her.
+The assailant turns out to be a powerful figure in society who uses his leverage to have your character falsely convicted instead.
+Now burdened with a criminal record, your character transfers to a new school in Tokyo and lives under the custody of a family friend in the attic of his café.

-I’ll admit that this narrative seems really far out there and unlike anything that could be realistically experienced by high school students.
-However, Persona 5 is able to successfully take a premise like “Inception but with teenagers” and present it in a way that is surprisingly believable.
-It does this firstly by pacing the story such that major events related to the rebel group are interspersed with the events of everyday life.
+There are several reasons why I believe Persona 5 succeeds at this.
+For starters, it structures its story so major developments among the rebel group are interspersed with the events of everyday life.
 The game begins by foreshadowing a major plot point, which simultaneously gets one of the least believable scenes out of the way.
-Your character and his friends are seen finishing up one of their last heists when, suddenly, something goes wrong and the police catch your character.
+Your character and his friends are seen finishing up one of their final heists when, suddenly, something goes wrong and the police catch your character.
 Back in the real world, he is detained, drugged, beaten by guards, and sent to interrogation.
 The game then cuts back to the beginning of the story with your character being falsely charged and transferred.
-This is the first interaction the player has with the game’s narrative so, at that point, they’d likely just go along with it and expect the rest of the game to be equally over-the-top.
-However, the proceeding narrative progresses on a daily basis through the school year, slowly building back up to the foreshadowed endpoint.
-The whole story arc about Palaces, Mementos, and the rebel group is not thrust upon your character and his friends.
-Rather, it is gradually developed until it becomes what almost feels like a normal part of their everyday lives.
+This is the first interaction the player has with the game’s story so, at that point, they’d likely suspend their disbelief and expect the rest of it to be equally over-the-top.
+However, the game then tactfully slows down its pace.
+The player follows the character’s life on a daily basis over the course of a school year, which builds back up to the foreshadowed scene.
+Palaces, Mementos, and the rebel group are not thrust upon your character and his friends.
+Rather, they are gradually developed until it feels like a normal part of their everyday lives.
 Moreover, your characters spend just as much time in school as they do in Palaces.
-Between these events, the player is also given a lot of free time to spend as he chooses.
+Between missions, the player is given a lot of free time to spend as he chooses.
 Studying for an upcoming midterm or seeing a movie with a friend on the weekend ends up being just as big of a priority for the player as preparing to enter a Palace or answering a request in Mementos.
 Ultimately, the game never loses sight of the fact that your characters, despite their extraordinary circumstances, are still high school students first-and-foremost.

 On the surface, Ryuji is a stereotypical delinquent.
 He skips class, talks back to teachers, and gets into fights.
 This, unsurprisingly, is due to circumstances like his broken family and a lack of support from adult figures in his life.
-As a player, you might expect him to garner your sympathy but still be hardened, intimidating, and dangerous.
+As a player, you might expect him to garner your sympathy but still be dominant, intimidating, and dangerous.
 However, as Ryuji opens up more to your character and shares his insecurities, you learn that he is just as sensitive and vulnerable as anyone else.
 Outside of school, he doesn’t get into much trouble and isn’t caught up in any wrong crowds.
 Ryuji is honestly a good kid.
 It’s just that no one has ever given him a chance to show it.

 There are always exceptions to the rule, though, and one section I expected to be the most contrived ended up being one of the most real depictions of high school life in the entire game.
 About halfway through the narrative, your character goes on a school trip to Hawaii.
 When I first read that line of dialogue in-game, I could smell the potential Beach OVA tropes.
 I was anticipating to witness my characters spend a lavishly unrealistic week in paradise.
 I could already see my character taking part in a beach volleyball game with no prior experience.
 The ball would be set to him and, going up to spike, he would inexplicably gain the skill of an Olympic gold medalist.
 Gloriously, he would score the winning point of the game and be flocked in celebration by all of his peers.
 Ryuji would throw his arm around your character’s shoulder and rave about how cool he looked.
 Ann would step into his personal space and say something jokingly flirtatious.
-Makoto would size him up silently, with an approving smile on her face.
+Makoto would evaluate him silently, with an approving smile on her face.

 Luckily, my prediction was very, very wrong.
 Throughout the school trip, your character and his friends are shown idly waiting around, having jetlagged conversations at night in their hotel rooms, taking group photos to pass the time, and getting stomach flu by accidentally drinking tap water.
 Near the end of the trip, your character can choose to spend some time with his crush on the beach.
 It isn’t anything special.
 They grab some dinner at a nearby food truck and chat for a bit.
-Your character’s crush gives a little souvenir she bought for him (the girl I liked gave my character a tiki keychain).
+Your character’s crush gives a little souvenir she bought for him (in my playthrough, he received a tiki keychain).
 There is no big kiss, no confession.
 They just grab a seat on a bench and watch the sun go down together.
 The beach is kind of messy.
 There are some people in the background minding their own business.
 The whole trip to Hawaii was uneventful and underwhelming, and that’s what made it so perfect.
 Looking back on my own high school experience, my fondest memories were the times like these.
 Hanging around with your friends, sitting in a comfortable silence, and just taking in the moment.
 Finding joy in the unremarkable is what being a teenager is all about, and this section of Persona 5 absolutely nails it.